How Pepe Le Pew became the latest character in the culture war

 “Lola Bunny’s skill on the basketball court has always been a big aspect of her character,” Carly Lane wrote for Collider.
 “So, it’s fitting that she’s getting a makeover to her uniform that visibly mimics her teammate LeBron James.”

-Such controversies over characters, comic-book creator Gene Luen Yang says, speak to how powerful cartoons are.
+Such controversies over characters, comic book creator Gene Luen Yang says, speak to how powerful cartoons are.
 “Cartoons are simplifications — but they simplify in order to amplify,” says Yang, the former national ambassador for youth literature.

 Farago says it makes sense why companies would alter and remove certain visual images as they endure through new eras: “Letting these problematic works fall by the wayside is a very reasonable way to address this issue.”